Anujverma89/cheetsheets/AIML/pandas.md

 *DataFram is a two dimensional datastrucutre that can store int, character, floating point , categorial and more*
 *Every column is series*
-*Cleaning data is called data munging or data wrangling*
+*Cleaning data is called data munging or data wrangling* *we can use python dictionaries and python list to create pandas dataframe* *df.iloc - works with index*
+*df.loc - works with lables*
+*Index is column that is used to access the row items*
+*The items present in index is used to access the list*
+*Index is something that is used to access the row items*